-The stealth generator has a low operating cost.
-Roughly £1 per night that the generator is used.
+A. The Stealth Generator has a low operating cost, approximately £1 per night that the generator is being used.

 Q. What is the power source?

-Q. How much noise does the generator make?
+Q. How much noise does the Stealth Generator make?

 Q. Is it safe?

-Q. How do I monitor my Altitude development progress?
+Q. How can I monitor my responses to sleeping at altitude?

-Q. Who can benefit and do I have to be an elite athlete?
+Q. Who can benefit from sleeping at altitude and do I have to be an elite athlete?

 Q. What is the difference between training at altitude and sleeping at altitude?

-Q. What other attributes can I expect from sleeping at Altitude?
+Q. Are there any other adaptations I can expect from sleeping at altitude?

 Q. Are there any scientific studies that prove this works?